Rayli1019/Pacman-x86-assembly/README.md

 But just pursuit can lead to a situation where all ghosts are very close behind the Pacman, making it impossible to catch the Pacman.
 Moreover, because they are so close to the Pacman, the calculated direction remains the same.
 This allows for continuous circling to score points easily.

 Therefore, we added a condition: if the pursuit algorithm is executed more than a certain number of times, the ghost will reverse direction to prevent a situation where the ghosts and the Pacman form a straight line.
 Additionally, as time progresses, the ghosts will move faster.

+### File Read
+We can find out whether there is any file exist.
+If there isn't any file exist.
+We will create one and show the basic rule of the game.

+### Play Music
+Because if only simple images are displayed, it might feel a bit dull, so we added a sound component.
+When the sprite is caught by a ghost, it will emit a sound to alert the player that they have died.
+Similarly, at the end of the game, there will be a reminder that the game has concluded.
+Due to constraints in the program segment, it wasn't possible to compose a full song, so it will only play a simple tune like Mi-Re-Do.

+### Timing Execution
+Because both the elves and ghosts require a stable clock during movement, simply using delays can result in unstable intervals between movements.
+A stable clock is needed.
+Initially, we used a timer interrupt, but the timing duration was too short for our use.
+Therefore, we eventually utilized the system time reading from int 21h for timing purposes.